Woweeza/Linus_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=v7GNhi7AYkI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My modification was adding voice control to my robot arm.
 I used a WS-2520-TR voice recognition module to send my voice to the Arduino.
-I could tell the arm to move in different directions and could reset itself to 90 degrees as well.
+I could tell the arm to move in different directions and could tell it to reset all of its servos to 90 degrees as well.

 ## Components Used

 - 4 Female-Female Jumper Wires: Connect to WS-2520-TR voice recognition module to the Arduino
-- 1 WS-2520-TR Voice Recognition Modules recognize my voice and send it to the Arduino.
+- 1 WS-2520-TR Voice Recognition Modules: Recognize my voice and send it to the Arduino

 ## Challenges Faced